 This method is called the trip wiring the customer.
 You can use it to upsell the product successfully with the help of the down selling strategy technique.

 You implicate the suggestive down selling strategy when the customers have already purchased a product from your site.
 Here you try to sell the product that is relevant to their purchase and is cheaper than what they have bought at the time of checkout.

 Let’s take the example of coffee again.
 If your customer bought a coffee maker from your site, you may suggest her/him buy a pack of 2 Kg premium coffee beans along with it.

 Obviously, the coffee beans are cheaper than the coffee maker and are very relevant to what she/he has purchased.

-Customers who have abandoned carts and who qualify for the Exit-Intent pop-ups are the most prospective to the downselling strategy.
-We highly recommended to reading this article 12 Ways to Increase your Average Order Value & earn more.
+Customers who have abandoned carts and who qualify for the Exit-Intent pop-ups are the most prospective to the down selling strategy.

 Also, if you are an eCommerce business owner, then start making your product images look more professional and converting.
 Start your free trial with PixelPhant now👇